Capsule Closet Mythbusting: What No One Tells You

 The Myth: Capsule wardrobes simplify getting dressed immediately

-The Flexible Foundation Approach
+The Flexible Foundation Model

 Read Next